• Food

 Bahadur is one of the best Indian restaurants in Berlin.
 Photo: Bahadur

-A significant part of chef Bahadur’s menu overlaps with that of your average Berlin Indian restaurant, but here’s the thing: it’s better.
+A significant part of Prince of Punjab’s (formerly Bahadur) menu overlaps with that of your average Berlin Indian restaurant, but here’s the thing: it’s better.
 Way better.
 Here, a ubiquitous dish like tandoori chicken becomes a revelation, tender and smoke-kissed from the hot clay oven.
 Similarly, the creamy lentil stew dal makhani transforms from a forgettable side dish to a star in its own right, thanks to a 12-hour cooking time that lends it a depth of flavour you won’t find elsewhere.

 • Bahadur, Sigmaringer Str.
 36, Wilmersdorf, details.